This IELTS speaking test includes the cue card: Describe an unusual or interesting thing you did recently. Other topics include:

 So sometimes I think she's occupied, but it's different from being at work and being occupied because at work you can't chat with your family and do things like that.
 I think men are generally more occupied with work and so have less real free time.

-In yourusing_computers opinion are computers important?
+In your opinion are computers important?

 In the world we live in today - essential!
 We could not live without them now.
 I don't think there is one area of our daily lives that has not been affected by the increasing use of computers.